ClimateClara/arc3o/docs/guide/howtorun.rst

 .. note::

     The process takes up a lot of memory so I recommend using a supercomputer if possible.
-I am working on a "lighter" version but not sure when it will be ready so you'll need to tweak it yourself until then, e.g. by reducing the number in the *Pool* in
+I am working on a "lighter" version but not sure when it will be ready so you'll currently need to reduce the number of pool workers in the *Pool*.
+To do so, choose a ``pool_nb`` between 1 and 12.
+The lower the ``pool_nb``, the less pool workers are activated at the moment (i.e. less memory usage but also longer time until results are ready).
-    :func:`arc3o.core_functions.compute_parallel`.
-Sorry :(

 If you only want to run one month instead of the whole time series, you can also run ARC3O with :func:`arc3o.core_functions.satsim_complete_1month`: